Vevesta/VevestaX/README.md

 Looking for beta users for the library.
 Register [here](https://forms.gle/wM1GKyYS7fDTxmS56)

-We at vevesta Labs are maintaining this library and we welcome feature requests.
+We at Vevesta Labs are maintaining this library and we welcome feature requests.
 Find detailed blog on the vevestaX on [Medium](https://medium.com/@priyanka_60446/vevestax-open-source-library-to-track-failed-and-successful-machine-learning-experiments-and-data-8deb76254b9c)